xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/basic_product_setup.md

 *   **Requires shipping**: Whether this product requires shipping.
 This setting affects the calculation of order shipping cost.
 (If the product does not require shipping, the shipping cost for it will not be calculated).

 *   **Freight**: This field is enabled by the addon {% link "Free shipping and Shipping freights" ref_4Bfeegp9 %}.
-More info on using this setting is available in the section {% link "Shipping freight" ref_kioKBJIM %}.
+More info on using this setting is available in the section {% link "Shipping Freight" ref_kioKBJIM %}.

 *   **Free shipping**: This field is enabled by the addon {% link "Free shipping and Shipping freights" ref_4Bfeegp9 %}.
-More info on using this setting is available in the section {% link "Free shipping on specific products" ref_IU9J0uuT %}.
+More info on using this setting is available in the section {% link "Free shipping on Specific Products" ref_IU9J0uuT %}.

 *   **Exclude from shipping cost calculation**: This field is enabled by the addon {% link "Free shipping and Shipping freights" ref_4Bfeegp9 %}.
-More info on using this setting is available in the section {% link "Free shipping on specific products" ref_IU9J0uuT %}.
+More info on using this setting is available in the section {% link "Free Shipping on Specific Products" ref_IU9J0uuT %}.

 *   **Separate box**: Whether the product needs to be shipped separately from other products.
 If it needs to be shipped in a separate box, you can define the box dimensions and the maximum number of product units that fit in this box.
 This setting affects the calculation of order shipping cost.